 3) Use Online Math Drills

 Try Math-U-See’s online math drills to review and maintain math fact fluency.

 Or print custom worksheets to target specific concepts.

 Research shows that the ability to easily recall basic math facts is key to succeeding in many areas of higher mathematics.
-Without the ability to retrieve facts automatically, students are likely to experience “cognitive overload” as they try solve multi-step problems and encounter more abstract concepts.
+Without the ability to retrieve facts automatically, students are likely to experience “cognitive overload” as they try to solve multi-step problems and encounter more abstract concepts.
 When students rely on inefficient methods, such as counting or drawing pictures, they often make calculation errors.
-By continuing to work on fact fluency you are helping your child significantly improve their performance and comfort for when they begin to encounter higher level math concepts.
+By continuing to work on fact fluency you are helping your child significantly improve their performance and comfort for when they begin to encounter higher-level math concepts.